shreya1p/Bus-Tracker/README.md

 # Bus-Tracker
-In this exarcise i have create a map who ttacks a Bus route
+In this exarcise i have create a map who tracks a Bus route